p30arena/epub_quote_extractor/memory-bank/activeContext.md

 *   **Multilingual Fields:** Implementation in `prompts.py` and `schemas.py` confirms the handling of Farsi/Arabic for `speaker`, `context`, `topic`, `additional_info`, and no translation for `quote_text`.
 *   **`additional_info` JSON Structure:** Confirmed the JSON format for `additional_info` including `surah` and optional `quote_translation` in `schemas.py` and `prompts.py`.
 *   **`epub_source_identifier`:** Currently uses chapter/section IDs (`Section ID: {item.get_id()}`) as implemented in `epub_parser.py`.
 Direct page number extraction is noted as complex and not yet fully implemented.
 This is a deviation from the "if feasible" part of the original brief, and will be a point of future refinement.
+*   **Conversational Quote Handling:** A specific instruction has been added to the LLM prompt to group consecutive conversational turns into a single quote, with guidelines for `speaker` and `context` fields.
 *   **Database Fallback:** The `database.py` module includes a fallback to SQLite if PostgreSQL environment variables are not properly configured, which is a useful development feature.
 *   **LLM Response Robustness:** `llm_handler.py` includes logic to handle cases where the LLM might return a single JSON object instead of a list, and sanitizes keys, improving robustness.
 *   **Chunking Overlap:** Implemented with a default of 200 characters (dynamically calculated as 10% of max chunk size), configurable via `main.py`.
 This enhances LLM context.